Charliechen114514/CCIMXDesktop/README_EN.md

 - FileRamber (file browser, with basic file navigation, Tiny version of Windows Explorer.exe)
 - GeneralLocalCamera (This is a basic camera based on Opencv VideoCapture, which can realize the photo taking function)
 - SystemState (view the CPU status, memory capacity status and process list of the running machine)
+- MediaPlayer (your QMediaPlayer needs to support ALSA or other audio playback, and video playback requires OpenCV support)

 ------